Joel-hanson/joel-hanson.github.io/content/posts/15-how-i-automated-my-markdown-publishing-on-medium-no-more-manual-work.md

 If you’re a **Markdown writer** who also publishes on Medium, this tool can **save you hours**.
 No more manual reformatting—just **write once, publish everywhere.**

 🔗 **Try it out & contribute:** [GitHub Repo](https://github.com/Joel-hanson/markdown2medium)

+---

+_For more Kafka Connect tips and open-source tools, follow the [blog series](https://joel-hanson.github.io/posts/)_